dmitvitalii/plato/README.md

 ## mignore ##

+Works only for projects with `Android.mk`.
+If you have Android O with `Android.bp` files, the script won't work for you yet.

 Script to make Android projects be excluded from the build system, or included back.
 Just renames the Android.mk file to AndroidIgnore.mk, which won't be included in the main mk file while building.
 **Example**: